robertangeles/prompts/write_essay.md

 - Use absolutely ZERO journalistic language like "In a world..., So the next time.., In the world where..., The key is..., Remember...", etc.

-- Do not use cliches or jargon or stock phrases or phrasal templates.
+- Do not use cliches or jargon or stock phrases or phrasal templates in your conclusion paragraphs, hook paragraphs, and lead-ins.

 - Do not use journalistic language.